OksanaVe/BINF-6999-Summer-2024/NanoSim/README.md

 - [ ] Download pre-trained metagenomic (log) model from NanoSim repo;
 - [ ] Run simulator.py to produce 1000000 fastq reads (--fastq) using guppy basecaller and with chimeric reads included (--chimeric);
 - [ ] Combine generated 'aligned' and 'unaligned' reads into a single gz-compressed fastq file
+- [ ] Run FastQC on the simulated reads - check read lengths and quality scores;